-God takes no pleasure in the death of anyone, and urges all men to repent and live (Ezekiel 18:32, page 1324).
+God takes no pleasure in the death of anyone, and urges all men to repent and live (Ezekiel 18:32).
 He will warn Pharaoh today of impending doom for his firstborn, and the firstborn in all the land of Egypt.
-Instead of turning away from sin, Pharaoh stubbornly hardens his heart against God.
-Even before Moses enters Egypt again, God has revealed to him the outcome of God’s ultimatum of death to Pharaoh.
+Instead of turning away from sin, Pharaoh stubbornly hardened his heart against God.
+Even before Moses entered Egypt again, God had revealed to him the outcome of God’s ultimatum of death to Pharaoh.
 Moses now will leave Midian, and head back to Egypt.
 But before Moses leaves Midian, God will speak words of encouragement to him.

 Words of Encouragement.
 God belayed the fears of Moses even before he left Midian: “Go back to Egypt, for all the men who were seeking your life are dead.”
 Moses had expressed his fears to God, and now God relieved those fears from the start.
 God knows our weaknesses and fears, and He will help us overcome all of them as we listen to Him.
 His plans always take into account our fears, but God casts fear out and replaces it with greater faith in His promises and power.
 Sometimes small messages from God, like a text message on your phone, can really bring a lot of hope and encouragement just when you need it most.
 Moses knew that no one in Egypt was going to seek his life.
 But now, Moses learns that Pharaoh and the people of his land would lose the lives of their firstborn because of the hard heart of Pharaoh.